How an Application to Accelerate and a Deferred Judgment Work Together

 If all conditions are met, the judge can withdraw the plea reached.
 The charges are then dismissed and the court records are expunged or erased.
 This means that the sentence is never actually served as long as all the conditions set by the court are met and the matter is expunged.

 Conditions might include probation, counseling, community service, attendance at AA meetings or anger management classes, and the like.

 Who Files an Application to Accelerate?

 The prosecutors can file an application to accelerate your deferred sentence at any time that you fail to meet the conditions set by the court or violate any of the terms of your probation.
 In essence, the application asks the court to re-impose your original sentence.

 This is a noticed hearing in front of a judge.
 The application to accelerate is filed with the court and served upon you in a timely fashion so that you and your attorney can provide the court with a response that addresses the allegations made in the application.
-So if you are served with an application, make sure to contact an experienced criminal defense attorney as soon as possible.
+So if you are served with an application, make sure to contact an Claremore criminal defense attorney as soon as possible.

 Your attorney can help provide a responsive pleading for the court that explains the circumstances any probation violation or failure to meet the conditions set by the court.
 At the hearing, you may be asked to testify and give further explanation.
 This is something that you and your attorney can cover before the hearing.
 If the court revokes your probation, you will have to go to jail for the remainder of your sentenced time.